 Poland has a long history and has been an important trading route that has been invaded by many different groups over the past 1,000 years.
 Museums are a great way to explore the nations history about the inhabitants of the land in the past, their lives and customs.

 Accept a free advert about your museum and include it below by writing an article about it here on Poland Travel Guide.
 Follow the link for the article.
-For the rest, if you see something you like or wish to know more about please contact the museum directly as we take the attitude that their own website will have more up to date details on what they offer than if we were to include it here.
+For the rest, if you see something you like or wish to know more about please contact the museum directly as I take the attitude that their own website will have more up to date details on what they offer than if I were to include it here.

 What ever museum you run, if you wish to advertise it on Opole Travel Guide at no cost please get in touch with us.